Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

 for XBlocks on any course.
-LTI 1.1 has been deprecated since 2019, the current specification, LTI 1.3 is only supported on the platform for Content Libraries V2 content, various changes have been made to the new specification, mainly the change on how authentication works and how certain services are exposed to tool consumers.
+LTI 1.1 has been deprecated since 2019, the current specification, LTI 1.3 is only supported on the platform for Content Libraries V2 content, various changes have been made to the new specification, mainly on how authentication works and how certain services are exposed to tool consumers.
 There was a previous PR created to add LTI 1.3 support to the platform: https://github.com/openedx/edx-platform/pull/21435